Kentucky Shrimp Chowder

 10. Stir and cook at a simmer for about 4-5 minutes.

-11. The soup is done when the shrimp turn pink and the cheese is melted.
+11. The soup is done when the shrimp just turn pink and the cheese is melted, then take it off the heat.

 12. Add the salt, pepper and chives.